 A traditional antivirus program detects malware and viruses by signature-based detection which is loaded into its database.
 However, hackers are now capable of creating malware with continuously evolving codes that can easily bypass traditional antiviruses.

 EDR systems detect all endpoint threats and provide real-time responses to the identified threats.
 It can help you understand the complete scope of the potential attack which increases your preparedness for such attacks.
 EDR systems also collect high-quality forensic data which is needed for incident response and investigations.

-Overall, EDR security systems are much better equipped at handling cyber threats than traditional antivirus.
+Overall, EDR security systems are much better equipped to handle cyber threats than traditional antivirus.

 As technology continues to advance, so does the need for advanced cybersecurity measures.
 Traditional antivirus software may be able to detect and prevent known threats, but next-generation endpoint protection tools offer a more comprehensive approach.
 These tools use endpoint detection and response technology to not only identify known attacks but also track and investigate suspicious activity in real-time.
 In addition, they can offer browser protection against phishing scams and other online threats.
 By investing in next-generation endpoint protection tools, businesses can stay ahead of evolving cyber threats and keep their data safe.
 It’s no longer enough to just have traditional antivirus software – staying secure requires continually updating your cybersecurity measures.
 Next-generation endpoint protection tools are a valuable addition to any company’s defense against cyber attacks.

 Behavior-based endpoint protection is a security approach that uses machine learning algorithms to detect and block malicious activity on devices.
 It is considered a more advanced security measure than signature-based detection, which relies on known malware signatures.
 Behavior-based protection can detect previously unknown threats by analyzing the behavior of devices and applications to identify suspicious or malicious activity.